 Alternatively, you could wander along the cobblestone cul-de-sacs to see what treasures you can lay your eyes on.
 Your peepers will be in for a treat at the Museum of Contemporary Art or the Art Gallery of New South Wales.
 And, don’t forget the outdoor sculptures at the Botanic Gardens.

-To finish off the perfect day along the waterfront, take your car hire in Sydney along to Watsons Bay where you can watch a glorious sunset over the bay, or enjoy a delicious dinner at one of the many beach front pubs or restaurants along Cockle Bay Wharf.
+To finish off the perfect day along the waterfront, take your Sydney Airport car rental along to Watsons Bay where you can watch a glorious sunset over the bay, or enjoy a delicious dinner at one of the many beach front pubs or restaurants along Cockle Bay Wharf.

 If you’re still hot to trot after all that action, why not head along to partake in the local nightlife scene, at local clubs and pubs in Surry Hills or Kings Cross – make sure you’ve packed your dancing shoes!